No early mail-in voting for Foxboro spring election

-Agreeing with local election officials that some laws which made it easier for voters to cast ballots are redundant, or even unnecessary, selectmen this week agreed to roll back mail-in voting options for the May 1, 2023 town elections.
+FOXBORO — Agreeing with local election officials that some laws which made it easier for voters to cast ballots are redundant, or even unnecessary, selectmen last week agreed to roll back mail-in voting options for the May 1 town elections.

 Specifically, board members accepted a recommendation from Town Clerk Robert Cutler to opt out of so-called “no excuse” early mail-in voting for the upcoming town election.

-According to Cutler, the opt-out provision had been included in legislation which made early mail-in voting -- a no-questions-asked alternative to in-person voting adopted during the COVID-19 pandemic -- a permanent feature of the Bay State’s election landscape.
+According to Cutler, the opt-out provision had been included in legislation which made early mail-in voting — a no-questions-asked alternative to in-person voting adopted during the height of the COVID-19 pandemic — a permanent feature of the Bay State’s election landscape.

 Asking for the board’s blessing on Tuesday night, Cutler told selectmen that mail-in voter initiatives represent a significant undertaking for the town’s small election staff, especially since mail-in ballots have never gained much traction in the town.